1. What is a Foreign LLC in California?

 - Keep one organized compliance folder for approvals, filings, EIN, and operating documents

-10. Conclusion
+9. Conclusion

-California foreign LLC registration is the legal bridge between your existing LLC and doing business in California.
+California Foreign LLC registration is the legal bridge between your existing LLC and doing business in California.
 By filing Form LLC-5, appointing a registered agent, and staying current with tax and reporting obligations, your LLC can operate legally and confidently in the state.

-With FormLLC, you receive a clear, founder-friendly checklist and guided support—so your California foreign LLC registration is completed correctly the first time.
+With FormLLC, you receive a clear, founder-friendly checklist and guided support—so your California Foreign LLC registration is completed correctly the first time.

-11. Frequently Asked Questions
+10. Frequently Asked Questions

-A foreign LLC is an LLC formed outside California that registers with the California Secretary of State to legally transact business within the state.
+A Foreign LLC is an LLC formed outside California that registers with the California Secretary of State to legally transact business within the state.
 This process is often referred to as obtaining authority to do business.

-The California Secretary of State filing fee for foreign LLC registration (Form LLC-5) is $70.
+The California Secretary of State filing fee for Foreign LLC registration (Form LLC-5) is $70.
 Most LLCs must also pay the $800 minimum annual franchise tax and file a Statement of Information.

-No. California does not require a separate name reservation for foreign LLCs.
+No. California does not require a separate name reservation for Foreign LLCs.
 Name availability is reviewed as part of the registration filing itself.

 Yes.
-Every foreign LLC must maintain a California registered agent with a physical California street address to receive legal notices and official correspondence.
+Every Foreign LLC must maintain a California registered agent with a physical California street address to receive legal notices and official correspondence.

 In most cases, no. Foreign registration does not create a new entity, so your LLC typically continues using its existing EIN.

 California does not have a traditional annual report for LLCs.
-Instead, foreign LLCs must file a Statement of Information every two years and remain current with California Franchise Tax filings.
+Instead, Foreign LLCs must file a Statement of Information every two years and remain current with California Franchise Tax filings.

 If your legal LLC name is unavailable, California allows you to register using an alternate California use name while keeping your original name in your formation state.